 - Radiographically matted nodes, defined as 3 abutting nodes with loss of the intervening fat plane

-- Supraclavicular nodes, defined as nodes visualized on the same axial imaging slice as the clavicle
+- Supraclavicular nodes, defined as nodes centered below the level of the cricoid cartilage

 - Gross total excision of both primary and nodal disease; this includes tonsillectomy, local excision of primary site, and nodal excision that removes all clinically and radiographically evident disease.
 In other words, to participate in this protocol, the patient must have clinically or radiographically evident gross disease for which disease response can be assessed